-Saturday Validation
+Saturday Academy

 This is held from 9AM - 12PM on particular Saturdays noted on the school calendar.
 Students should be on time, bring school work, and work silently during the validation time.
 Students who are late or do not follow the rules will be asked to leave and will not receive credit for serving time.
-These days are for making up time missed at school.
+These days are for making up time missed at school, receiving academic support and focused reviews as offered.